DEAR FRIENDS OF A LIVING LIBRARY & LIFE FRAMES, INC.

 A Living Library & Life Frames, Inc. grew out of the Environmental Performance Sculpture of our Founder & Director, Bonnie Ora Sherk.
 These early Life Frames included Portable Parks I-III, Sitting Still Series, Crossroads Community (the farm), and other public works.
 Life Frames, Inc. (LFI) today works with communities, libraries, schools and other stakeholders to develop content-rich, healing, ecological gardens and learning landscapes that engage children, youth and adults in hands-on environmental transformation bringing multiple, interdisciplinary, standards-based, Common Core subjects to life: math, science, language arts, history, multi-arts, technology, nutrition, health, youth leadership, and others.

-All ages work together to transform their environments, by improving, beautifying, and making their community more ecological.
-Students and adults learn about natural systems, history, and the rich resources of their local place.
+All ages work together to green their environments, improving and beautifying their community.
+Students and adults learn about natural systems, history, and the rich resources of their local communities.
 Students are also linked via technology to their peers in Branch Living Library & Think Parks in diverse communities, sharing multimedia documentation, live interaction and written communications.
 A.L.L. contributes greatly to each area by improving the public realm and aiding in community and economic development.
 A Goal of LFI is to develop place-based, Branch Living Library & Think Parks in diverse parts of the world linked together through Green-Powered Digital Gateways, so we can share commonalities and diversities of cultures and ecologies - near and far.

-Please enjoy a new, short video - Evolution of Life Frames: past, present, future, and know that A Living Library is currently being exhibited in Seoul, Korea, at the National Museum of Modern and Contemporary Art, Korea, and will be featured in Spring 2017 in a premiere international art venue in Italy, and also in 2017 at the Nevada Museum of Art, Reno, at its international Art & Environment Conference and Exhibition, along with two keynote presentations by A.L.L.'s Founder & Director.
+Please enjoy a short video - Evolution of Life Frames: past, present, future, and know that A Living Library is currently being exhibited in Seoul, Korea, at the National Museum of Modern and Contemporary, Korea, and will be featured in Spring 2017 in a premiere international art exhibition in Italy, and also next year at the Nevada Museum of Art, in Reno, at its international Art & Environment Conference and Exhibition, along with two keynote presentations by A.L.L.'s Founder & Director.

 OUR WORK TODAY